-- In the last days of life, patients and family members are faced with making decisions about treatments to keep the patient alive.
+- In the last days of life, patients and family members will have to make decisions about treatments to keep the person alive.

-- Choices about care and treatment at the end of life should be made while the patient is able to make them.
+- Choices about care and treatment at the end of life should be made while the person is able to make them.

-- Care that supports a patient's spiritual health may improve quality of life.
+- Care that supports a person's spiritual health may improve quality of life.

 - The goals of giving fluids at the end of life should be discussed by patient, family, and doctors.